Top 12 Immune Support Strategies to Thrive in Life

 Regular movement and exercise are particularly important for a healthy immune system.
 It improves your lung function, cardiovascular health, mood, and energy levels while reducing inflammation and building strength and muscle.
 Make sure to exercise 20-30 minutes a day.

-You may find many free workouts online and on youtube which you can follow at home, including yoga, pilates, HIIT, Zumba, kettlebell, TRX, weight lifting, and other types of workouts.
-Make sure to stay active throughout the day.
-Even if you are home, make sure to take time throughout the day to stretch, do a yoga sequence, walk around the room, dance for your favorite songs, or if possible, go outside for a short walk or try gardening.
+Even if you are home, make sure to take time throughout the day to stretch, do a yoga sequence, walk around the room, dance to your favorite songs, or if possible, go outside for a short walk or try gardening.

 Good Hydration & Drink Herbal Teas